wescottsharples/vscode-codeglow/README.md

 - **Scroll Behavior**: Configure how the extension handles scrolling and transitions
 - **Performance Optimized**: Only processes visible code, making it efficient even with large files

+### Zen Mode Integration
+CodeGlow can now be configured to only activate when VS Code's Zen Mode is enabled.
+This is perfect for users who want to maintain maximum focus during dedicated writing or coding sessions.
+To use this feature:

+1. Enable the setting: `codeglow.onlyInZenMode`
+2. Enter Zen Mode in VS Code (Cmd/Ctrl+K Z)
+3. CodeGlow will automatically activate and deactivate with Zen Mode

 ## Installation

 1. Open VS Code